CodesOfRishi/navita/README.md

     - The file containing regular expression patterns to ignore matching paths from being added to the history.
     - The path to the file is `$NAVITA_CONFIG_DIR/navita-ignore`.
 - **NAVITA_SHOW_AGE**
-    - It defaults to `n`, i.e., don't show an age annotation next to the paths while searching and traversing from history.
+    - It defaults to `y`, i.e., show an age annotation next to the paths while searching and traversing from history.
-    - Change it to `y` or `Y`, to show an age annotation beside the paths.
+    - Change it to `y` or `Y`, to not show an age annotation beside the paths.
 - **NAVITA_DECAY_FACTOR**
     - The rate at which the score of older accesses decreases.
 A higher value results in a faster decay rate.
     - It defaults to `6`.